 Being around Water

 Winter is marked by the qualities of the element of water which are stillness and quiet.
 The kidney is a water element so being around water this time of the year can help balance chi deficiency and strengthen the kidneys so they can perform as our storehouse of vital energy.
-Check out some of the beautiful water flows I came across during my hikes over the last few weeks here.
+Check out some of the beautiful waters I came across during some local hikes here.

 Yin Yoga

-If you can’t get to acupuncture you can always do Yin Yoga instead.
-Or do both :) Both modalities serve to clear physical, emotional and energetic blockages.
 In Yin Yoga, poses are held for extended periods to lubricate joints and tissues and to cultivate chi flow in the body.
-Poses that target the back body, spine and inner thighs are immensely therapeutic this time of year.
+Poses that target the back body, spine and inner thighs are therapeutic this time of year.
 Even doing one yin pose for 4 minutes each day can help.
 Try sphinx pose for a few days in a row and you’ll notice a profound difference in your emotional steadiness.

 Set a timer for 4 minutes.
 Make sure you sense only a light sensation in the lower back, your breath is relaxed and you can stay in the pose for a generous amount of time.
 Relax the flesh on the face, shoulders and back.
 Close the eyes and allow the pose to work its magic.